Cox-Makokha/Python-practice/Readme.md

 This will showcase my journey from beginner to pro in Python programming.
-I know absolutely nothing right now, both about python and github but I hope to by the end of this year.
+I know absolutely nothing right now, both about python and github but I hope to by the end of this year!